 Congolese Resources Institute (CRI)

-Beneficiaries: 10 forest communities in 5 provinces in DRC
+Stakeholders: 10 forest communities in 5 provinces in DRC

 This project has emerged as a response to growing concern for the future of Congo’s vast and globally vital forests, many of which currently receive little in the way of formal protection or conservation.
 Forest-dwelling communities are heavily reliant on their local habitat for survival, but growing pressure on these fragile ecosystems, coupled with the wider impacts of climate change, have seen an acceleration of potentially catastrophic environmental and climactic changes.
 Local people are increasingly faced with unpredictable seasons and extreme weather events, from floods to fires, which are fuelling increased food insecurity and deepening poverty amongst some of the most vulnerable communities on Earth.
 In this context, securing communal land rights becomes ever more important, ensuring a degree of control for communities over the management of their natural resources.
 Some threats to Congo’s forest are external, and include logging and clearance for agriculture, road building and mining concessions.
 Studies have also highlighted subsistence farming and charcoal production – linked to a rapidly expanding population – as exerting mounting pressure on forests.
 As such, capacity building at a community level to ensure long-term sustainable management of communally run forestlands is urgently required.
 Congo’s Indigenous Peoples are especially reliant on these forests for their survival.
 This project offers an important boost to their prospects, by working towards the protection and long-term management of the country’s rich natural heritage, as well as offering sustainable livelihoods for forest-dwelling communities.